jesusnoseq/blog/content/about.en.md

 I like doing experiments.

-My goal is to learn about useful technologies and help others.
+My goal is to learn useful technologies to make life easier for everyone and especially for developers.

 ### Interests